mattsemar/dsp-bottleneck/README.md

 This mod was originally planned as an enhancement to BetterStats by brokenmass which is why it borrows code from and depends on it.
 The plan is to remove that requirement at some point in the future.

+Planetary consumption/production is only calculated one time after the statistics window is opened.
+If you add machines to your factory while the stats window is open (maybe you're running at a very high resolution?) then you'll have to close and re-open the window to see those values update to reflect the change

 ## Installation

 For now installation is only supported through a mod manager, but, in general these mods must be installed first